-Rangel taught, danced and choreographed for Andanza: Compañia Puertoriqueña de Danza Contemporánea and performed as guest artist with Ad Deum Dance Company.
+Rangel taught, danced and choreographed for Andanza: Compañia Puertoriqueña de Danza Contemporánea and performed as guest artist with Ad Deum Dance Company, and Dance Theatre X, an Afro-contemporary dance company.
 Alvin has worked and performed the works of choreographers: Charlotte Boye-Christensen; Alejandro Cervera; Charles O. Anderson; Carlos Ivan Santos; Rodney Rivera; Lolita Villanúa; Randal Flinn; and Lorn McDougal.

 Alvin has led master classes and workshops to dancers at university and high school dance programs, community dancers, and professional and pre-professional dance companies in the United States, Russia, Australia, Taiwan, Poland, Colombia, Argentina, Mexico and Puerto Rico.
 His choreography has been performed by companies in Mexico, United States and Puerto Rico.
 Alvin choreographed and co-created an outreach lecture demonstration program for DCDC that toured nationally to 27 cities as part of the Flight Project; which celebrated the 100th year of the first powered flight.